 The castle was captured by the Parliamentarians during the English Civil War.
 In the 18th century, the 4th Earl of Berkeley planted a pine tree supposedly grown from a cutting taken at the Battle of Colluden.

 More recently, Berkeley Castle has been used as a filming location in many historical and period dramas, such as The Other Boleyn Girl, Wolf Hall and Father Brown.
 It appeared in an episode of Who Do You Think You Are? when Courtney Cox traced her ancestry back to the aforementioned Edward II.
 It has given its name to two Royal Navy warships, and a Castle class steam locomotive owned by the GWR (and subsequently British Rail).

 Today, the castle is a popular tourist attraction, open to the public between May and October and playing host to many events such as recitals of early English music, and Tudor-era re-enactments.
 The gardens feature many scented roses, a lily pond, and a butterfly house with 42 exotic species flying freely.
 Opening hours are 11am-5pm (10.30am for the gardens).
 Tickets are available online.
 The postcode, for satnav purposes is GL13 9PJ.

 Castle Combe is primarily known as a motorsports venue, but the Cotswold village from which the racetrack takes its name has repeatedly been voted one of the most picturesque in England.

 The racetrack has been Wessex's premier venue for motor racing for 65 years.
-The circuit is 1.85 miles long and is open from 9am to 5.30pm, Mondays to Fridays (closed weekends).
+The circuit is 1.85 miles long.

 The village is regularly used as a location for film and TV, most recently in Steven Spielberg's War Horse.
 The church of St Andrew dates back to the 13th century and the Market Cross (currently undergoing restoration at the time of writing) from the 14th.